calee14/WifiPro/README.md

 ## Requirements

 - Better used with Linux.
+Although with some finessing and some luck one should be able to get it working on MacOS and Windows.